FreeCAD/FreeCAD-documentation/wiki/Arch_API.md

         quoting character.
 It defaults to '"'.
     * delimiter - specifies a one-character string to use as the field separator.
 It defaults to ','.
-    * skipinitialspace - specifies how to interpret whitespace which immediately follows a delimiter.
-It defaults to False, which means that whitespace immediately following a delimiter is part of the following field.
+    * skipinitialspace - specifies how to interpret spaces which immediately follow a delimiter.
+It defaults to False, which means that spaces immediately following a delimiter is part of the following field.
     * lineterminator -  specifies the character sequence which should terminate rows.